Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 The ICS occurs when the output of the previous layer (input for current layer) changes drastically at each training step, due to the updates of weight in previous layers, stemming from the previous training iteration.
 Let's walk through an example.

-In a neural network, the output of the first layer feeds into the second layer, the output of the second layer then feeds into the third, and so on.
-Simply put, when the weight parameters of the previous layer change, the output of the previous layer changes, even when you feed in identical input data.

 Consider a neural network with 3 neurons with no nonlinearity.
-Let's walk through how backpropagation will update the weights for epoch i-1 and epoch i.
+Let's walk through how backpropagation will update the weights for epoch $$i-1$$ and epoch $$i$$. w_c denotes the weight of neuron c z_c denotes the output of neuron c
+L denotes the loss ($|y_hat - y|$)

 For instance, the update rule with learning rate $$\alpha $$ for weight at layer c is:
 $$ w_c^{new} \leftarrow w_c^{old} - \alpha \frac{\delta L}{\delta w_c}$$

-Taking a closer look at the gradient term, and refactoring it:
+Taking a closer look at the gradient term, we can rewrite it as:
 $$ \frac{\delta L}{\delta w_c} = \frac{\delta L}{\delta z_c} \frac{\delta z_c}{\delta w_c}$$

 Recall